-These findings indicate that, at least some ($>$60\%) of the high energy astrophysical neutrinos detected by IceCube, may originate from blazars, particularly FSRQs, with their production likely occurring in relativistic jets rather than in the "radio-quiet" regions, such as the accretion disk or corona.
-Our expectation is that most neutrino events that will be detected at high declination by IceCube, particularly those with relatively good positional accuracy, will be located close to a luminous source with a flat radio spectrum and broad emission lines in the optical.
+These findings indicate that a majority ($>$60\%) of the high-energy astrophysical neutrinos detected by IceCube originate from blazars, particularly FSRQs.
+Their production likely occurs in relativistic jets rather than in the RQ regions, such as the accretion disk or corona.
+Our expectation is that most neutrino events that will be detected at high declinations by IceCube, particularly those with relatively good positional accuracies, will be located close to a luminous source with a flat radio spectrum and broad emission lines in the optical.